rokmc756/MinIO/README.md

 engineer.
 I just want to spend less time for it.

 If you are working with MinIO such as Developer, Administrator, Field Engineer or Storage Administrator you could also utilize it very conviently as saving time.
-## Where is this ansible playbook from and how is it changed?
-It's originated by itself.

 ## Supported MiniIO Versions
 * MinIO Version and Release Date: 20250422221226.0.0-1.
 Because the higher version of it requires license.